 1. Cultivate a Positive Mental Attitude and challenge negative beliefs.
 After a bad outcome ask yourself: What were the thoughts that were going through my head and how were they preventing me from doing what I wanted to do?
 Identify how others responded to your actions and behaviour?
 What could you have done differently or better?
 Remember the words of Henry Ford: ‘If you think you can or think you can’t you’re right.’

-2. Become more assertive and learn to say ‘No’ if you are already feeling overwhelmed by work or personal issues.
+2. Become more assertive and learn to say ‘No’ politely, but firmly, if you are already feeling overwhelmed by work or personal issues.

 3. Develop your Emotional Intelligence by learning how to identify and manage your emotions, motivate yourself, boost your confidence, build effective relationships, and influence people.
 If you can identify what you are thinking then you will be able to retrain your thoughts in a more positive and productive direction.